nmarsollier/resourcesgo/README.md

 so clients could retrieve documents for the desired project and language plus using semver semantic to provide version compatibility (useful on mobile where app version is hard to ensure).

+This gives the client apps a retro compatibility with the texts that are using in different versions, allowing developers change those strings in different app versions with the flexibility to change the text ids, remove or arr new text strings over time.

+## Architecture

+Fully functional, no unwanted interfaces when there is no strategy pattern.

 ## PostgreSQL

 ```bash
 docker run -d --name ec-postgres -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust postgres:13
 ```

+To generate the database structure run the script DDL.sql.

+To setup the database just set the environment variable POSTGRES_URL.

 ## Go 1.22+